ryanflannery/oxbar/README.md

    * cleanup widget interface - remove state from the static methods and make them a proper component
-   * fully support right-to-left rendering (properly)...
-If i do this right, i'll also get vertical rendering (so you could have a sidebar)
-   * DETERMINE "MUTE" STATUS FOR VOLUME
+   * SUPPORT "MUTE" STATUS IN THE VOLUME WIDGET!
-   * add stats & widgets for temperature sensors and... weather
+   * add stats & widgets for temperature sensors
    * icons in the display could help condense it further
+   * i like weather... would be nice to have a wttr widget
+   * support vertical rendering (a sidebar!)